MicrosoftDocs/Viva/Viva/goals/navigate-admin-dashboard.md

 adjustments, including Settings, Users, Teams, Time Periods, Notifications, Integrations, OKR Model Configuration, and OKRs & Projects.

-## Here is what you will find in each of the tabs in the Admin Dashboard
+## What you will find in each of the tabs in the Admin Dashboard

 - **Settings:** Here is where you can establish solution permissions for your organization’s instance of Viva Goals.